 Our 311 Contact Centre fielded more than 5,500 storm-related reports.
 The majority of calls were for downed trees.

 “We had a large amount of trees blocking critical roadways, and broken branches at risk of falling on pedestrians and vehicles,” said Martha Barwinsky, City Forester.

-While the vast majority of clean-up was completed by end of November, some work lasted into January of this year.
+While the vast majority of clean-up was completed by end of November, some work lasted into January 2020.
 It would have taken longer without the help of City staff beyond Urban Forestry Services, various contractors, and particularly if crews from several Canadian cities did not make the trip here to help out.

 Residents had also pitched in to help in the clean-up efforts, making more than 12,000 visits to tree debris collection sites.
 More than 1,700 tonnes of tree debris had been collected in the two weeks following the storm.